 As a module leader, I lead on a suite of level 3,4,5, and 6 modules including, Essential Chemistry, Chemistry for Forensic Scientists, Anatomy and Physiology, Toxicology, Clinical Biochemistry, and Introductory Biochemistry.
 I also support the Institute in facilitating areas related to medicines and medicine that occur in other modules such as microbiology.

 I began my career as a hospital pharmacist, before moving to a small community pharmacy and gained a post with Boots in 2001.
-I became a consultant pharmacist and then a secondment as a pharmacist resource manager, which involved quite a large amount of teaching and co-ordinating the teaching of pharmacy staff, including healthcare and dispensing assistants, and continuing professional development for pharmacists.
+I became a consultant pharmacist and then took a secondment as a pharmacist resource manager, which involved quite a large amount of teaching and co-ordinating the teaching of pharmacy staff and continuing professional development for pharmacists.
 I’ve continued this supporting role by mentoring colleagues within the Institute.

 Qualifications and memberships

 Registered member of the General Pharmaceutical Council

 Fellow of the Institute of Biomedical Sciences